cuDisc/cuDisc/README.md

 ### Usage ###

-You will an NVIDIA GPU to use cuDisc.
+You will need a NVIDIA GPU to use cuDisc.

 To get the code, clone this repository to your machine.
 To compile the source files successfully, the line